+'''

-BLASOLD operation \$XMULT \$NBFIELDS
+BLASOLD operation

+$XMULT $NBFIELDS

+'''

-where \$XMULT is the multiplicative coefficient of the source field, which must be given as a REAL value (e.g 2.0 and not 2). \$NBFIELDS must be 0 if no scalar needs to be added or 1 if a scalar needs to be added.
-In this last case, an additional input line is required where \$AVALUE is the scalar to be added to the field, which must also be given as a REAL value :
+where \$XMULT is the multiplicative coefficient of the source field. \$NBFIELDS must be 0 if no scalar needs to be added or 1 if a scalar needs to be added.
+In this last case, an additional input line is required where \$AVALUE is the scalar to be added to the field, which must also be given as a REAL value: